Dear Parents and mentors of New Texas Houston South Missionary:

 Missionaries are instructed to write a letter home every week on preparation day (usually on Monday).
 They may correspond with both family and friends by email and regular mail.

 Your missionary will anticipate your letters with equal excitement.
 They are very important for your missionary’s morale.
 Please limit your letters to once weekly unless there is some special need or occasion.
 It is important that letters include good news from home.
 Please avoid burdening them with family problems.
 If there is a major illness, injury or death, or other difficult news in the family, please contact the mission president who will work with you to inform your missionary.
 Letters from home should be encouraging and uplifting and express an interest in the work, investigators, and things that are important to the mission.
 Let your missionary know that he or she is doing an eternally important work, helping save the souls of the children of God.
 If you share your missionary’s letters with others (such as on a blog), please edit out names of investigators, members and missionaries.

 DO NOT BRING THE FOLLOWING

-Daily planners, including electronic planners, computers of any kind, video cameras, radios or clock radios, iPods with video or picture capability, cell phones, pagers, electronic games, and playing cards are not approved for full-time missionaries.
+Computers of any kind and electronic games are not approved for full-time missionaries.
 Personal headsets of any kind are prohibited and should not be brought to the mission field.

 Full-time missionaries are provided a monthly allowance that is adequate for essential needs.
 This includes food, haircuts, laundry, and essential personal care items.
 Your missionary will need to carefully budget these funds.
 Apartment rents, furnishings, utilities, and car expenses are all provided by the mission.